 Hermes Trismegistus

 “There are two nights.
 The second one comes behind the night that everybody sees.
 This second night is under darkness.
-It tells the shaman where the pain is and what caused the sickness.”
+It tells the shaman where the pain is, and what caused the sickness.”

-Shaman or ‘Saman’ was used by the Evinki people of Siberia, which translates as “one who knows”, and has become a universal title for the role of this figure.
-A figure who may be viewed as an intermediary between humans and nature.
-Maintaining power and balance.
-Adept in healing and able to shift their consciousness, most often by drumming, in order to undertake shamanic journeys.
+Shaman or “Saman” was used by the Evinki people of Siberia, which translates as “one who knows”, and has become a universal title for the role of this figure.
+A figure who may be viewed as an intermediary between humans and nature, maintaining power, and balance; adept in healing, and able to shift their consciousness, most often by drumming, in order to undertake shamanic journeys.

 The shamanic initiation was, and still is, nothing to be hungered for.
-It is often a broken mind and a fragmented life that lead to the spirit road.
-It is said that you cannot decide to become a shaman, you are either chosen, or you are not.
+It is often a broken mind, and a fragmented life, that lead to the spirit road.
+It is said that you cannot decide to become a shaman; you are either chosen, or you are not.
 It is not a romantic way of living, but an authentic one.
-As Mary Mueller Schumann wrote: “Shamanism is not a path of ‘love and light’ – as it is often made out to be – nor is it safe; instead it is work that continually opens you up in both joyful and distressing ways.”
+As Mary Mueller Schumann wrote: “Shamanism is not a path of “love and light” – as it is often made out to be – nor is it safe; instead, it is work that continually opens you up in both joyful, and distressing, ways.”

-In Joan Halifax’s book Shamanic Voices, there is the story of how Tiuspuit, meaning fallen-from-the-sky, became a Yakut-Tungus shaman.
-“When I was twenty years old, I became very ill and began to see with my eyes, to hear with my ears that which others could not see or hear; nine years I struggled with myself, and I did not tell anyone what was happening to me, as I was afraid that people would not believe me and would make fun of me.
-At last I became so seriously ill that I was on the verge of death; but when I started to shamanise I grew better; and even now when I do not shamanise for a long time I am liable to be ill.”
+In Joan Halifax”s book Shamanic Voices, there is the story of how Tiuspuit, meaning fallen-from-the-sky, became a Yakut-Tungus shaman.
+“When I was twenty years old, I became very ill, and began to see with my eyes, to hear with my ears, that which others could not see, or hear; nine years I struggled with myself, and I did not tell anyone what was happening to me, as I was afraid that people would not believe me, and would make fun of me.
+At last, I became so seriously ill, that I was on the verge of death but, when I started to shamanise, I grew better and, even now, when I do not shamanise for a long time, I am liable to be ill.”

-On receiving their vocation (Soviet anthropologists hold the view that the first shamans were women, and women alone) they undergo rigorous training, with gruelling initiatory ordeals.
-They come through, if they do, as a person superior to their fellow tribespeople in wisdom, self-control, and strength of character.
-A guide, healer, and diviner for their community.
+On receiving their vocation (Soviet anthropologists hold the view that the first shamans were women, and women alone), they undergo rigorous training, with gruelling initiatory ordeals.
+They come through, if they do, as a person superior to their fellow tribes-people: in wisdom, self-control, and strength of character.
+A guide, healer, and diviner, for their community.

-Mircea Eliade echoes this theme, when he wrote that “the primitive magician, the medicine man, or the shaman, is not only a sick man; he is above all, a sick man who has been cured, who has succeeded in curing himself… The shaman is the man [or woman] who knows and remembers, that is, who understands the mysteries of life and death.”
+Mircea Eliade echoed this theme, when he wrote that “the primitive magician, the medicine man, or the shaman, is not only a sick man; he is above all, a sick man who has been cured, who has succeeded in curing himself… The shaman is the man [or woman] who knows and remembers, that is, who understands the mysteries of life and death.”